Prolo1/Character-Morpher/README.md

 69. Enjoy!

 ## Known Issues
-* changing morph values to far extremes may cause issues loading subsiquant characters in maker.
+* changing morph values to far extremes may cause issues loading subsequent characters in maker.
 When this happens just close maker and open it back up (this isn't a problem in game since you cant use the sliders)
-* With KK[SS], trying to change OG face and body sliders will change values to original state, that's because the sliders don't chage when values change internally so keep that in mind (using the character morpher sliders will turn it back)
+* With KK[SS], trying to change OG face and body sliders will change values to original state, that's because the sliders don't change when values change internally so keep that in mind (using the character morpher sliders will turn it back)